-I am excited to have Annie Tinker on the podcast as we work together as coaches is in my Knocked-Up Fitness pregnancy membership.
-Today, we share our experiences with over exercising and how that affected our bodies.
+I am excited to have Annie Tinker on the podcast as we work together as coaches in our Prenatal + Core Rehab Membership.
+In this episode, we share our experiences with over exercising and how that affected our bodies.
 We also dive into how nutrition can change the way you feel as she lets us in on a few of her health hacks.

 Annie Tinker is a certified Knocked-Up Fitness Prenatal and Postnatal Exercise Specialist, Core Exercise Specialist and a birth doula.
 Annie was a personal trainer before she got into prenatal training.
 She had noticed a lack of options when both of her sisters became pregnant, so that is what spurred her initial interest in becoming a prenatal exercise specialist.
 Since then, Annie has joined us on our Knocked-Up Fitness team as a prenatal coach for our membership as she had her first baby this past November.

 Annie’s Healthy Hacks

 Annie likes to add a ¼ tablespoon in her coffee.
 Turmeric works as an anti-inflammatory, antioxidant, it boosts brain function and improves circulation.

 Adding these into your mid-day routine will help you step away from the coffee pot!
 Also, take before you go to bed to help you sleep better throughout the night.

 Annie and I both love being outdoors as it helps us decompress while getting a breath of fresh air!
 Try taking a walk outside and be OFF your phone; it gives your mind a break and helps you live in the moment.